-Metal-wall pools come in either aluminum or steel.
+Aboveground pools come with walls of either aluminum or steel.
 The main difference between these two types of pools is that aluminum has a much higher strength-to-weight ratio than steel and the pools themselves are lighter in comparison to steel walled pools.
 Aluminum is not a metal that can rust; however, it does oxidize if not correctly anodized.
 That being said, steel pools tend to feel sturdier, although they really aren’t – for practical purposes.

 These pools are available in oval or round as well as a variety of colors and styles.
 Because they are a more customizable pool, the filter and pump system is generally something that is purchased separately.
 That being said, a through-wall skimmer, and a choice of vinyl liner is usually included in the purchase.
 While a ladder is generally not included with a steel-wall pool, aluminum-wall pools may have a ladder included in the package.

 Since these pools are generally left out for the winter, you may need to consider what you need for to winterize your pool – if you live in the snowbelt.
 This will include things like a pool cover, cover air pillows, cover clips, closing chemicals, and other winterizing supplies.
 While it may seem that more will need to be done to care for these types of pools over the course of a year, they save on water and chemicals since you don’t have to completely refill every opening season.